hardyoyo/RodmanPottingerCookbook/words/MealPlans.md

 \newpage
 ## Holidays

-Having a bunch of people over for a big holiday meal has some unique logistics challenges.
+Having a bunch of people over for a big holiday meal has some unique challenges.
 You'll probably ask folks to bring a side dish, however, assuming you're a vegetarian, someone is going to want to bring meat.
 And it's nearly certain someone is going to bring something that needs to pop into the oven at some point.
 So, your goal is to move as many things as you can into crock pots, or an instant pot or rice cooker in slow cooker mode.

 Instead of typing up a plan, I'm going to paste a scan of the handwritten notes